Lamouresparus/loveotudor.codes/content/posts/yaaas-i-got-in.md

 ![love at the beach](/images/uploads/img_9983-copy.jpg "love at the beach")

 Holla 🌻.
-I am Love Otudor(she/her), an android developer and technical writer.
+I am Love Otudor(she/her), an Android Developer and Technical Writer.
 I am an Outreachy - Fall 2021 intern for ODK-X. I studied Computer Engineering at the University of Uyo, Nigeria.
 My interests are in Sofware Engineering, Community Building, User Interface & Experience, Open Source Contribution, and Writing.

 I have been accepted for The December 2021 to March 2022 Outreachy Internship round.
 During this period, I will be updating ODK-X’s Tests to the most recent Android Testing Framework.
 This means that I will be working to ensure ODK-X’s Tests meet the current best practices and take advantage of the new features in Android Testing Frameworks.
 I will be doing this under the guidance of my mentors: Phebe Temenu, Waylon Brunette, and Caroline Krafft.
 I am hoping to make some noteworthy contributions to ODK-X.